-Students graduate with an IST High School Diploma at the end of Grade 12 provided all requisite courses have been completed successfully.
-New students joining the Secondary School will, on a case-by-case basis, have their previous transcripts/ school reports verified and credit awarded accordingly.
+Students graduate with an IST High School Diploma at the end of Grade 12, provided they have successfully completed all required courses.
+New students joining the Secondary School will have their previous transcripts evaluated on a case-by-case basis for credit.

-Courses in G9-G12 are assessed on a 1-7 IB Standard Scale (7 being the highest), with 0.5 course credit awarded for successful completion of one semester of a course with an assessed level of 3 or higher.
-Exceptions are the following courses, which are pass/fail with course credit awarded for successful completion of the course at the end of each year: Personal Project (G10), Theory of Knowledge (G11/12), Extended Essay (G11/12), CAS (G11/12).
+Courses in Grades 9-12 are assessed on a 1-7 IB Standard Scale (7 being the highest).
+Students earn 0.5 course credit for completing one semester of a course with a level of 3 or higher.
+Certain courses, including the Personal Project, Theory of

+Knowledge, Extended Essay, and CAS, are assessed on a pass/fail basis.